imarc/vitrine/README.md

 ------------

 Vitrine is being developed as an open source project and welcomes contributions.
 Vitrine's goal is to maintain a small footprint and not be tied to any specific framework - we may even remove the dependency on Vue for SSR.
 It should work anywhere Vite does.

+### Working on Vitrine

+The recommmended way to work on vitrine is to start with a parent project (like [imarc/pronto](https://github.com/imarc/pronto)), checkout out both the parent project and vitrine.

+1. Within Vitrine's folder, run `npm link`
+2. Within the parent project folder, run `npm link vitrine`
+3. Run `npm run dev` within the parent project.

+Using `npm link`, you can develop and test changes to Vitrine and see how it handles teh components in your parent project.